MaximeLagrange/Muography_Workshop_BND_2023/README.md

 ./exampleB1
 ```

-You should see a window poping, display the structure of the detector (if you run into errors, please report it in the Slack installation channel).
+You should see a window poping, which displays the structure of the detector (if you run into errors, please report it in the dedicated Slack channel).
 Once you it is working properly, you can delete the build directory.
 Another one will be created during the installation of CRY.

 The exampleB1 will be used as base for the activities of this workshop, so do not modify it, neither any other file in the B1 directory (unless we ask you to do so)!